 Jim is not a big fan of tomatoes, so he would have preferred less tomatoes and more mushrooms.
 I, on the other hand, love tomatoes so I thought the amount of tomatoes was just about right.

-This Hearty and Flavorful Beef Stew is a great one-pot dish to warm up even the coldest nights.
+This hearty beef stew is a great one-pot dish to warm up even the coldest nights.
 Give it a try and let me know what you think.

 This beef stew is the perfect one-pot dish to warm up the coldest nights!!